dotnet/EntityFramework.Docs/entity-framework/ef6/past-versions-of-entity-framework.md

 You’ll notice that the strange ‘10715’ patch version of the package.
 We used to use date based patch versions before we decided to adopt the \<http://semver.org> standard for semantic versioning.
 Think of this version as patch 1 (i.e. 4.1.1).
 There is also 4.1.10331 version of the package which should really have been 4.1.
 In addition there is a 4.1.10311 version which should have been 4.1.0-rc (the ‘rc’ stands for ‘release candidate’).

 Here is a useful list of content we put together for the 4.1 release.
-Much of it still applies to later releases of the Entity Framework:
+Much of it still applies to later releases of Entity Framework:

 -   [EF 4.1.1 Release Post](http://blogs.msdn.com/b/adonet/archive/2011/07/25/ef-4-1-update-1-released.aspx)
 -   [EF 4.1 Release Post](http://blogs.msdn.com/b/adonet/archive/2011/04/11/ef-4-1-released.aspx)